2017 Persija Jakarta season

 The 2017 season is Persija's 84th competitive season.
-Along with Liga 1, the club will compete in cup tournaments which yet to be announced.
+Along with Liga 1, the club competed in several pre-season cup tournaments, the most notable among those was the President's Cup.
 The season covers the period from 1 January 2017 to 31 December 2017.

 Month by month review

 Before the season begins, Persija Jakarta had followed the preseason tournament, the President Cup.
 Different from the previous year, now the club dubbed "Macan Kemayoran" it failed to achieve the preseason title for the second time.